nmudd037/nmudd037.github.io-JSbasics-guessMyNumber/Readme.md

-#Guess My Number - An interesting Game using Basics of JavaScript
+#Guess My Number - An interesting Game Developed using Basics of JavaScript